Khalil (actor): Talkies

 Khalil joined Indian Talkies 1931, and worked in the two films produced by them, Draupadi and Daulat Ka Nasha.
 Draupadi, also called The Daughter Of King Drupad, was the story of Draupadi from the epic Mahabharata.
 It was produced by the Imperial Film Company and directed by Bhagwati Prasad Mishra.
 Khalil played Lord Krishna with actress Ermiline playing Draupadi.
 Daulat Ka Nasha was directed by Pesi Karani.

 He continued to make his mark with films like Bharat Mata (1932), directed by Pesi Karani, Niti Vijay (1932), directed by Moti Gidwani, Do Rangi Duniya, directed by Pesi Karani and Saubhagya Sundari, directed by Homi Master.
 All films were produced by Imperial Film Company.

-In 1934, Khalil acted in Mazdoor, also known as The Mill, which was directed by Mohan Dayaram Bhavnani for Ajanta Cinetone.
+In 1934, Khalil acted in Mazdoor, also known as The Mill, which was directed by Mohan Bhavnani for Ajanta Cinetone.
 Written by Munshi Premchand, it was one of the first talkies to be banned by British censors in India.

 Khalil shifted from Bombay to Calcutta, where he achieved success working again with Karani in East India Films' Kismet Ki Kasauti (1934).
 With Madan Theatres Ltd. he worked in Miss Manorama (1935) and Bulbul-e-Iran (1936), directed by Faredoon Irani, and in Miss Parivartan, directed by Ezra Mir.

 In 1937, Khalil acted in Whose Darling?, also called Kiski Pyari?.
 He played the second lead to Jal Merchant and Zubeida.
 The film was written and directed by Akhtar Nawaz.
 The advertisement in filmindia called it a "Heart-throbbing Rajput story of love, romance and chivalry".
 The film was produced by Sunrise Film Co. from The Tollywood Studios.